sardarwaqasahmed/Ticketing-System-Microservices-On-Docker/README.md

 - For individually creating docker image repeat the above command for each individual service

-# Run Image As Container
+# Run Image As Container One By One

 - Run below command in order to run image as docker container

 - docker run -d -p 1111:1111 --name configserver config-server

+# Use docker-compose tool for running all the container once

+- Run below command in order to run all docker images once.
+All images will be pulled from docker trusted registry and run as container.
+- docker-compose up -d